aws-samples/aws-batch-cicd-test-pipeline/README.md

 - Job submission: run [Array Jobs](https://docs.aws.amazon.com/batch/latest/userguide/array_jobs.html) instead of a single job.
 - Job Execution: replace AWS Batch by another service such as Amazon ECS, Amazon EKS or AWS ParallelCluster.

 You could also integrate an [Amazon Lambda](https://aws.amazon.com/lambda/) function as a target of the Job Submission Rule if you want to integrate additional logic on the job submission process.

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.